mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 Since we developers often have to switch between different API environments (e.g. test and production) I use to have an enum where I manage available environments.
-We only have one single environment in this case, but let's do it anyway:
+I know we only have a single environment in this app, but let's create it anyway:

 ```
 // ApiEnvironment.swift